sighupio/fury-getting-started/fury-on-vms/README.md

       additionalConfig: "{file://./haproxy-additional.cfg}"
 ```

-Next we need to define the loadBalancer nodes, each node will have a name and an ip address, additionally we are also enabling keepalived on an additional IP address, in this example `192.168.1.179`. **Important** check which is the main interface that will be used for the keepalive IP, in this example `enp0s8`.
+Next we need to define the load-balancer nodes, each node will have a name and an IP address, additionally, we are also enabling keepalived on an additional floating IP address, in this example `192.168.1.179`. **Important** check which is the main interface that will be used for the keepalive IP, in this example `enp0s8`.

-We need also to give the HAproxy stat page an username and a password, and we can also add an additional config to the load balancers.
+We need also to give the HAproxy stat page a username and a password, and we can also add an additional config to the HAproxy running the load balancers.
 In the example file we are also balancing the ingress battery using the same load balancers as the control plane address.

 #### Kubernetes Master and Worker nodes